kirihn/Cryptogram-Web-back-end/cryptogram-back-end/README.md

 ToDO:
-[!] : change DB scheme drawio- add IsFixed
+[!] : change DB scheme drawio- add IsFixed, Language [!] : fix 1 to 8 charachters with password in registrathion and update password [+] : add to DB user language
-[!] : fix 1 to 8 charachters with password in registrathion and update password [+] : add to DB user language
+[!] : build update avatar in settings

 Upgrade: